pangyre/p5-tit/README.md

 # p5-tit
 Minimalist web framework.

-Currently under construction as a prototype for Wren in a sometimes private repo on bitbucket.
+Largely under construction as a prototype for Wren in a sometimes private repo on bitbucket.
+Building out a release version here.

 <https://bitbucket.org/pangyre/wren/>